E-commerce guide

 Webtwizz creates tables for products, variants, inventory, customers, orders, and order items.
 Edit product details inline or via the admin page Webtwizz scaffolds.

 One-click Stripe connection.
-Webtwizz uses Stripe Checkout (hosted) for the payment step — PCI-compliant, Apple Pay, Google Pay all work.
+Webtwizz uses Stripe Checkout (hosted) for the payment step.
+PCI-compliant, Apple Pay and Google Pay all work.
 Webhooks fire on `checkout.session.completed` to mark the order paid.

 Order confirmation, payment receipt, "your order has shipped" emails.
 Templates editable visually.
 Customer account page shows order history.